Marijuana is one of the most commonly used drugs

 Valium® Misuse Recovery

-Addiction treatment often involves a continuum of care, which ensures that people get treatment that aligns with their needs at that point in time.
+Addiction treatment often involves a continuum of care, which ensures that people get treatment that aligns with their needs then.
 Typically, addiction treatment transitions from intensive, structured environments into more flexible environments as you gain control over your addiction.

 After detox, you may enter inpatient or residential rehab programs or outpatient rehab programs.
 The former is a hospital or residential environment with 24/7 care and supervision from a comprehensive care team.
 Inpatient treatment is ideal for people who need to remove themselves from external triggers and environments to support recovery.